-The Operational Status field displays the current operational status of an interface.
+The Operational State field displays the operational VoIP status on an interface.

-Manage the OUI table
+Manage the VoIP OUI table

 Device hardware manufacturers can include an OUI in a network adapter to help identify a hardware device.
 The OUI is a unique 24-bit number assigned by the IEEE registration authority.
 The switch comes preconfigured with the following OUIs that identify the IP phone manufacturer: